The next “Sustaining Trauma-informed Teams” workshop will be offered May 30, 2019 at The Kennedy School in Portland, Oregon.

 Unrelenting demands, constrained resources, ethical challenges, crises, cumulative toxic stress: These are the challenges of working with deeply vulnerable populations.
 They take a toll on workers in non-profit, health, and human services settings, physically, psychologically, socially, and spiritually.
 The stresses can interfere with the quality of client care and decision-making.
-As agencies strive to create trauma-informed cultures, leaders, supervisors, lead workers, and “natural leaders” must re-examine how they can, with intention, build resilient teams, fostering authentic social connection and supporting collective wellness.REGISTER EUGENE
+As agencies strive to create trauma-informed cultures, leaders, supervisors, lead workers, and “natural leaders” must re-examine how they can, with intention, build resilient teams, fostering authentic social connection and supporting collective wellness.REGISTER PDX

 Strong, resilient teams are the antidote to these occupational hazards.
 They are the indispensable foundation of a trauma-informed organizational culture.
 Sustaining trauma-informed teams in the workplace leads to improved morale, higher quality decision-making, and increased productivity.